M-A-N-O-J-R/M-A-N-O-J-R/README.md

 ### About me :

 <p>
-   I'm manoj, a 20 year old student currently studying at SSN College of Engineering , Chennai.
+   I'm manoj ravichandran, a 20 year old student currently studying at SSN College of Engineering , Chennai.
 I'm pursuing a Bachelor's degree in Information Technology.
 I really like coding and I'm experienced (amaeture) in programming languages like  C++ and JavaScript, to name a few.
    <a href="https://drive.google.com/file/d/1UL9BlAt2LnVWMwI8mEkXBXc2bL781QFF/view?usp=sharing">Resume📄</a>
 </p>